islahh/kubernetes/fundamental.md

 In Summary
 - Namespace provides a way to divide cluster resources into separate environments.
 - Namespace is useful for organizing resources, managing permissions, and avoiding naming conflicts.
+### NOTES FROM LINKEDIN COURSE
+- Namespaces in Kubernetes: They help isolate and organize workloads, allowing you to separate applications and microservices in different environments like development and production.
+- Creating a Namespace: You can create a namespace using a YAML manifest and the kubectl apply -f namespace.yaml command.
+- Managing Namespaces: Use kubectl get namespaces to list namespaces and kubectl delete -f namespace.yaml to delete them.
 </details>

 ## NEXT